CJxD/FractalExplorer/README.md

 ### Known caveats

   * There is currently no GUI support for editing a colour scheme - you can only select pre-existing ones.
+  * This was going to use OpenCL/CUDA, but because of the bulk of the native libraries required to ship with the program, it's so not worth it.